Austin, TX • 512.815.7872

 George B. Butts

 Law Office of George Butts

-George B. Butts is board certified by the Texas Board of Legal Specialization as a specialist in both civil trial law and personal injury trial law.
+George B. Butts is board certified by the Texas Board of Legal Specialization as a specialist in civil trial law.
+He was previously certified in personal injury trial law for thirty five years.
 In his extensive trial practice, Mr. Butts has tried cases involving allegations of negligent and intentional torts, breach of contract, violations of the Deceptive Trade Practices Act, the Insurance Code, breach of warranty, fraud, legal and medical malpractice, disputes regarding the ownership of commercial properties, products liability, mass toxic torts, premise liability, building construction, highway construction, employment discrimination, civil rights, and criminal law, among others.

 EXAMPLES OF DIVERSE EXPERIENCE